react-bootstrap/react-bootstrap/README.md

 [![devDependency Status][dev-deps-badge]][dev-deps]
 [![peerDependency Status][peer-deps-badge]][peer-deps]

 __Under active development - APIs will change.__ Check out the [1.0.0 Roadmap](https://github.com/react-bootstrap/react-bootstrap/wiki#100-roadmap) and [Contributing Guidelines][contributing] to see where you can help out.
+Prior to the 1.0.0 release, breaking changes should result in a Minor version bump.

 ## Docs